Anaplan’s Data and Security Policy

 5. Audits and Certifications

-• 5.3 TRUSTe Enterprise Privacy Seal: Anaplan has been awarded and strives to maintain the TRUSTe Enterprise Privacy Seal signifying that Anaplan’s Web Site Privacy Statement and associated practices related to Anaplan have been reviewed by TRUSTe for compliance with TRUSTe’s program requirements, including transparency, accountability, and choice regarding the collection and use of personal data.
+• 5.4 TRUSTe Privacy Seal: Anaplan has been awarded and strives to maintain the TRUSTe Enterprise Privacy Seal signifying that Anaplan’s Web Site Privacy Statement and associated practices related to Anaplan have been reviewed by TRUSTe for compliance with TRUSTe’s program requirements, including transparency, accountability, and choice regarding the collection and use of personal data.

 6. Security Controls